 Those whom you may not have met in person, but who seem to be made specially for you. it’s like meeting a kindred spirit, who cares for you despite never having met you.

-And, those, who know nothing about you, or your character, but who won’t ponder before assuming things about you, spread rumours and besmirch your image.
+And, then, there are those, who know nothing about you, or your character, but who won’t think twice before assuming things about you, spreading rumours and besmirching your image.
 Sadly, you have no power over them or their words, so you learn to live with it.